sequentech/release-bot/README.md

 - **Version Detection**: If no version is specified, the bot will:
   1. Check the database for associated releases
-  2. Parse the ticket title (e.g., "✨ Prepare Release 1.2.3")
+  2. Parse the issue title (e.g., "✨ Prepare Release 1.2.3")
   3. Extract from PR branch name (e.g., `release/v1.2.3`)
   4. Extract from PR title as fallback

-- **Automatic Ticket Association**: When a PR is merged, the bot:
+- **Automatic Issue Association**: When a PR is merged, the bot:
   1. Extracts the PR body content
-  2. Searches for ticket references using patterns:
+  2. Searches for issue references using patterns:
      - Closing keywords: `closes #123`, `fixes #456`, `resolves #789`
      - Related keywords: `related to #123`, `see #456`, `issue #789`
      - Bare references: `#123`
-  3. Associates the found ticket with the release
+  3. Associates the found issue with the release

 ### Auto-Publishing